HelpGiveThanks/Drafts/Website/English/PrivacyPolicy.md

 Draft of http://helpgivethanks.org/apps/thebuggenie/wiki/Privacy
-Please feel free to add discription information for this file above this line and improve the document below this line.
+Please feel free to add description information for this file above this line and improve the document below this line.
 ***
 === !HelpGiveThanks.org Privacy Policy ===